 Because their system is a simple, effective way to lock you into their service.

-The systems are rarely good
+The systems are rarely as good as open systems

 A Security Company Can't Simply Release Their Own Panel and Expect Consumer Adoption....
 So How Is Vivint Getting Their System Into Homes?